adafruit/Adafruit-Pi-Finder/README.md

 And, as a bonus, a handy tool we wrote called **occi** - which will let you change the hostname and wifi details by plugging the SD card into any computer and editing the `/boot/occidentalis.txt` file (see below).

+Looking for code?
+Occidentalis is maintained [as its own GitHub repository][occidentalis].

 ## Finding the Pi & Starting the Bootstrap